chatox/data-mining-course/upf/upf-online-exams.md

 ## Taking photos (for answers that require a photo) and delivering

-:warning: 10 minutes before the deadline, please upload the answer to the questions that are answered with a photo.
+:warning: 10 minutes before the deadline, please upload the answer to the questions that are answered with a photo, and submit.

-Review your answers, and submit.

 # In case of doubt